 An administrator of an estate is the person appointed by the court to handle all aspects of the estate.
-The title of administrator is also called an ‘executor’ when there is a Will that names a person to handle the estate.
-The Will is typically probated once it is admitted by the court and not contested.
-The administrator or executor has the authority to marshal assets, open estate bank accounts and to work closely with the attorney who is hired to complete the Probate process.
+Be advised, the title of ‘administrator’ is also called ‘executor’ when named in a Will.
+When there is a Will, it is typically probated once it is admitted by the court and not contested.
+The administrator or executor can do several tasks.
+Specifically, he/she has the authority to marshal assets as well as open estate bank accounts.
+In addition, he/she also works closely with the attorney who is hired to complete the Probate process.

-The first step in the administration of an estate is to petition the court to be appointed as administrator (or executor if there is a Will).
-All heirs as well as beneficiaries (when there is a Will) and others that may be named in the Will, will be notified by publication in a legal newspaper.
+The first step in a Probate is to petition the court to be appointed as administrator/executor.
+All heirs and beneficiaries will be notified by publication in a legal newspaper.

 A hearing will be set by the court to appoint the administrator (or executor).
 Opposition petitions may be filed preventing the appointment of the person who petitioned the court.

 There are a number of factors that determine the choice of administrator.
 Based on Probate Code 8461 certain people have priority to be administrator.
 Here is a partial list in order of priority:

 - brothers and sisters etc.